Beams

 • Always face the light so it hits your face evenly.

-Wonderstruct Tip: “If you can see a hard shadow on the ground, the light’s too strong.
+Wonderstruct Tip: “If you can see a hard shadow on the ground, the light is too strong.
 Move to softer light—think window glow, not spotlight.”

 2. Pick a Simple Background